Filbert Bayi: Running career

 Born in a small village of Karatu, near Arusha, Tanzania, he had to run eight miles every day to and from school as a boy.
 His greatest moment was arguably the 1500 m final at the 1974 Commonwealth Games in Christchurch, New Zealand, when he won the gold medal ahead of New Zealand runner John Walker and Kenyan Ben Jipcho.
 Bayi set a new world record of 3 min 32.16 s, ratified by the IAAF as 3:32.2, and Walker went under the old world record set by Jim Ryun as well.
 Third place Jipcho, fourth place Rod Dixon, and fifth place Graham Crouch also ran the fourth, fifth, and seventh fastest 1500 m times to that date.
 It is still classed as one of the greatest 1500 m races of all time.
-There was no jockeying for position in the race; Bayi led from the beginning in a fast pace and was 20 metres ahead at 800 metres, the other runners strung out in a line behind him.
+There was no jockeying for position in the race; Bayi led from the beginning at a fast pace and was 20 metres ahead at 800 metres, with the other runners strung out in a line behind him.

 "Think about the change that occurred in the 1500m at Christchurch.
 The 1500m was usually a slow race and then a sprint [at the finish].
 But in 1974 I changed that from the beginning to the end.
 And not many people have thought about that."